mccamon/main-site/jody.md

 ![](assets/images/jody-new.png)

+My family and health are my most important priorities.
+For most of my career did accounting until I was diagnosed with breast cancer in 2016.
+Following treatment I elected to restart my career in healthcare to service patients navigating many of the decision I had to make during my cancer journey.
+We laughed when our middle child Lucas returned home from his Peace Corps assignment in Rwanda.
+The first thing he wanted was a Jimmy Johns sandwich!

 ## University of Kansas Cancer Center
 ### Certified Mastectomy Fitter  [ September 2019 to present]
 - Consult with breast cancer patients on various prosthetic options